Lvbapi/openLIMS/README.md

 - test load times, and create new ways to get data faster
 - make sure views work with data sets of all sizes

-consitant views
-- tables should look the same even if not using datatables plugin
-- admin views need rework